scifir/scifir-units/README.md

 ### Dimensions

 Inside scifir-units a **base dimension** is a dimension considered base under the SI system of units.
-A dimension is a **special name** if it has a symbol that means one or more base dimensions of the SI system of units, that's used instead of them.
 Different to that, a **simple dimension** is a dimension without any simple dimension more derived from it.
 That's, a simple dimension is a dimension that's not an special name of two or more other dimensions.

+A dimension is a **special name** if it has a symbol that means one or more base dimensions of the SI system of units, that's used instead of them.
+Inside scifir-units, it's called **abbreviation** a special name that's not part of the SI system of units, but instead a special name taken from any other system.

 A **derived dimension** is, under the SI system of units, a dimension that's not a base dimension.
 A **composite dimension** is a dimension that's not a simple dimension.